San Marcos Growers LogoSan Marcos Growers

 Centaurothamnus maximus (Arabian Shrub Cornflower) - Subshrub to 4 feet tall with large 4 to 6 inch long elliptical gray-green leaves that are hairy white on the underside.
 From summer late into fall appear the large round capitate flower heads with prominent pale green involucral bracts that burst open with full 2 ½ inch wide tight heads of pale violet colored disk flowers.
 Flowers are thistle-like but soft to the touch and have a faint sweet fragrance.

-Plant in a well-draining soil in a sunny to part sun location and irrigate sparingly – tolerates regular irrigation but suffers if it gets to much in the color winter months unless in a very well drained soil.
+Plant in a well-draining soil in a sunny to part sun location and irrigate sparingly – tolerates regular irrigation but suffers if it gets too much in the cooler winter months unless in a very well drained soil.
 Has proven hardy for us down to near freezing temperatures but otherwise we are not sure of its hardiness.
-Bees love this plants – they don't hover like they normally do but crawl around in among the flowers.
+Bees love this plants – they don't hover like they normally do on most other plants but crawl around in among the flower heads.

-Centaurothamnus maximus is native to the Arabian Peninsula in South western regions of Saudi Arabia and Yemen and is the only known species, making Centaurothamnus a monoyptic genus.
+Centaurothamnus maximus is native to the Arabian Peninsula in southwestern regions of Saudi Arabia and Yemen and is the only known species in the genus, making Centaurothamnus a monotypic genus.
 It is rare in habitat and found only in two localities in Saudi Arabia and on high elevation cliffs in Yemen.

-The information about Centaurothamnus maximus displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Centaurothamnus maximus is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.